Ferrite (magnet): Hard ferrites

 BaFe_{12}O_{19} (BaO·6Fe_{2}O_{3}), a common material for permanent magnet applications.
 Barium ferrites are robust ceramics that are generally stable to moisture and corrosion-resistant.
 They are used in e.g. loudspeaker magnets and as a medium for magnetic recording, e.g. on magnetic stripe cards.

 Iron oxide and (barium carbonate or strontium carbonate) are used in manufacturing of hard ferrite magnets.

 Production

-Ferrites are produced by heating a mixture of the oxides of the constituent metals at high temperatures, as shown in this idealized equation:
+Ferrites are mainly produced by two main processes: co-precipitation or the sol-gel process.
+Both processes start with an aqueous solution.
+The addition of a base/acid (co-precipitation) or a fuel/chelate (sol-gel) initiates the transformation of the solution.
+In co-precipitation, metallic ions form hydroxide/oxide precipitates.
+After filtering, washing, drying, and grinding, the powder is calcined to obtain the ferrite phase.
+The sol-gel process needs an increase in temperature to change the homogeneous solution from liquid to a gel.
+After the gel is formed there will be a self-combustion/auto-ignition reaction that creates fine oxide particles, which after grinding and calcination are transformed into the final ferrite powder.
+An idealized equation of the reaction is shown: